Low Glycemic Index Treatment

 - Initial findings indicate that it is an effective treatment for individuals with either generalized or partial onset seizures.

 - Seizures were reduced in a majority of patients using the LGIT.
-Some of these individuals achieved seizure freedom, and many were able to reduce their use of anticonvulsant medications.
+Some of these individuals achieved seizure freedom, and many were able to reduce their use of antiseizure medications.

 What is it like?